 Employee motivation is another trait that is important to measure during the hiring process. eSkill’s customer service simulation tests provide a quantitative measurement of this trait.
 Most managers find that motivating employees is quite difficult.
 The solution is recruiting candidates who have an intrinsic drive to succeed.
 The simulations enable companies to assess applicants’ level of motivation, preventing the acquisition of staff that is likely to fail in a customer service position.

 When administering skills assessments during the hiring process, it is necessary to ensure the tests do not violate the federal, state, or local Equal Employment Opportunity Commission (EEOC) laws.
 In order to be compliant, pre-hire skills tests must be both reliable and valid.
-Test reliability and test validation must be proven before assessments are administered. eSkill’s library of over 5,000 assessments has been proven to be both reliable and valid. eSkill provides a defensible platform, with a perfect 15-year record of EEOC compliance.
+Test reliability and test validation must be proven before assessments are administered. eSkill’s library of over 5,000 assessments has been proven to be both reliable and valid. eSkill provides a defensible platform, with a nearly 20-year record of EEOC compliance.
 To date, eSkill has not faced any legal challenges due to the administration of pre-employment assessments.

 Customer service simulation tests make the hiring process less subjective and less time-consuming.
 Utilizing eSkill’s wide variety of customer service simulation assessments allows businesses to streamline the hiring process and effectively recruit top customer service employees.